rfargetton/tgc/content/pages/contact.md

 ---
-title: About
+title: Contact
-heading: Contact us
+heading: Contactez nous
 subheading: Tell us how we can help you
 ---